mtnvencenzo/cezzis-com-cocktails-mcp/OAUTH_IMPLEMENTATION.md

 **Best for**: MCP servers that need user authentication without browser redirects.

 **How it works**:
-1. MCP server requests a device code from Azure AD B2C
+1. MCP server requests a device code from Azure Entra External Id Tenant
 2. User opens browser separately and enters the device code
 3. MCP server polls for tokens until authentication completes
 4. Tokens are securely stored and used for API calls